lambertgarrido/spb-cap/docs/_posts/2020-01-12-housingcosts.md

 * Try hyperparameter tuning/cross validation for support vector machine model.

 ## CONCLUSION
 In conclusion, a linear ridge model and random forest model were used to predict the monthly housing cost.
 Both models determined that the housing unit market value is an important indicator of the monthly housing cost.
-However both models disagree in what other parameters are important predictor variables.
-The random forest model on average has a smaller percent error than the linear ridge model.
+Both models almost had the same set of important predictor variables.
+However, the order of importance differed.
+The random forest model has on average a smaller percent error than the linear ridge model.
 A support vector machine is used to predict whether or not a housing unit is in the top 10% of monthly housing cost.
 The accuracy, precision, and recall are calculated for this model.
-Finally, ideas on improving the predictive power of these models is discussed.
+Finally, ideas on improving the predictive power of these models are discussed.